Symphony No. 4 (Prokofiev): Andante assai - Allegro eroico

 The first movement is in sonata form, beginning with an introduction and ending with a Coda.
 The introduction, exposition, development, recapitulation, and Coda are clearly distinguished by different tempo markings and time signatures.
 Though the movement begins and ends in C major the tonal center is ambiguous as it is constantly shifting.

 The opening of the movement begins with a slow, newly composed introduction, a warm melody played by the woodwinds (ex.1).
 This melody also appears in the second movement.

 This introduction then leads to the main section, marked allegro eroico.
-The vigorous, hard-edged theme is taken from the second number of the ballet.
+The vigorous, hard-edged theme is taken from the fourth number of the ballet.
 The excitement of the music is created by the constant 16th-note rhythm played by strings (ex.2).
 This "machine music" ostinato provides an important part of the texture.
 The second subject is a lyrical counter-theme, marked Piu tranquillo, introduced by the flute.
 Following the principles of tripartite first-movement form, the earlier material is developed, and then returns in a varied recapitulation.